obsoncesardesign/ObsonCesar/README.md

 ##### Remote Work, Aug 2020 - Out 2020

 - Led the design of a video course website and a marketing website for the new Samsung Chromebook.
-- Established style guide, from color palette and typography to micro-interaction and interaction state examples.
+- Established style guide, from color palette and typography to examples of micro-interaction states and interaction.
 - Collaborated with the Art Director, Creative Director, and Account Manager to ensure Samsung brand values, brand guidelines and aligned them to best usability practices.
 - Conducted quality assurance with the development team to identify front-end improvements and to ensure all details pre-defined from the style guide.